 My scalp is dry and sensitive.
-My hair is short, curly, and color-treated The label on this thick, clear shampoo says it's fragrance free and that it's an extra gentle shampoo for sensitive hair and scalp.
+My hair is dry, short, curly, and color-treated The label on this thick, clear shampoo says it's fragrance free and that it's an extra gentle shampoo for sensitive hair and scalp.
 It does have more gentle cleansers than do most other shampoos.
 It effectively cleansed my and scalp and hair with one lathering.
 However, I found it very drying to my hair and scalp.
-I diluted it by half with distilled water and it seems to be just as cleansing but without scalp irritation and dryness.
+I diluted it half and half with distilled water and it's just as cleansing but without scalp irritation and dryness.

 LOVE LOVE LOVE!
 I suffer from dandruff build-up and after using this shampoo, I never had to use an anti-dandruff shampoo again.
 Fragrance Free so that's a billion beauty points in my book.
 I wish they don't discontinue.